polkadot-fellows/xcm-format/README.md

 Operands:

-- `initiator: Integer`: The parachain index which initiated this close operation.
+- `initiator: Compact`: The parachain index which initiated this close operation.
-- `sender: Integer`: The parachain index of the sender side of the channel being closed.
+- `sender: Compact`: The parachain index of the sender side of the channel being closed.
-- `recipient: Integer`: The parachain index of the receiver side of the channel being closed.
+- `recipient: Compact`: The parachain index of the receiver side of the channel being closed.

 Safety: The message should originate directly from the Relay-chain.